popgengui/agestrucnb/README.md

                    it during the installation.

                 c.
-In linux or OSX, you can open a terminal and cd into the outermost "agestrucne" directory of the programs github directories.
+In linux or OSX, you can open a terminal and cd into the outermost "agestrucnb" directory of the programs github directories.
                    Then you can type the following command:

                     export PYTHONPATH=$PYTHONPATH:$(pwd); NEPATH=$(pwd)/agestrucne